v-julia/alignment_of_orfs/README.md

 Calculates p-distances between sequences pairs in loop, if p-distance < min_distance and p-distance > max_distance removes the sequence with higher serial number.

-Saves output file with reduced sequence set in the directory of input file.
+Saves output file with reduced sequence set to the directory of input file.

 #### Usage